John Goddard House: Description and history

 The Goddard House is set on the north side of Goddard Avenue, opposite the northern border of Larz Anderson Park in southeastern Brookline.
 It is a roughly square wood-frame house, with a hip roof, central chimney, and a three-bay facade with a projecting gabled vestibule.
 The interior retains period fixtures, including wall paneling, doors, and hardware.

 The house was built in 1767 by John Goddard on land originally purchased by his grandfather Joseph.
 Goddard, a teamster, was active in local civic affairs, notably serving in the Massachusetts Provincial Congress prior to the American Revolutionary War in 1775.
 Goddard's property was one of several places in Massachusetts used by rebellious colonists for the storage of munitions (probably in the barn, since demolished).
 During the Siege of Boston, Goddard acted as wagon-master general to the Continental Army during the Fortification of Dorchester Heights, a night-time act that required the wagons to be rendered as quiet as possible to avoid notice.
 After the siege lifted and the British troops left Boston, Goddard refused George Washington's offer to remain in military service due to his duty to his large family.

 Original Goddard barn, located at 235 Goddard Ave.
 Brookline, Mass.
 USA.
 Photo pre-dates 1906 when it was torn down.

-John and Hannah Goddard, A Sermon

-Sermon preached in the First Parish Meeting House, Brookline, Mass.
-USA; by William H. Lyon D.D. in dedication of the Stained-Glass Window in memory of John and Hannah Goddard.